HideCM/Easy-Spin-2-Win/Readme.md

 - `gameId` - String - the gameId (this is set in the JSON)
 - `userData` - Object - an optional object that can contain your own specific data for each segment (this is set in the JSON)

-`Spin2WinWheel.onError()` - Returns Object.
+`Easy Spin 2 WinWheel.onError()` - Returns Object.
 This can be set on the instance or passed in the init object.
 Returns the following:

-- `target` - Spin2WinWheel - instance of the wheel
+- `target` - Easy Spin 2 WinWheel - instance of the wheel
 - `spinCount `- Integer - the current spin count for that error.
 Remember this is zero-based.
 - `msg `- String - the error text (this is `invalidSpinText` in the JSON)
 - `type` - String - will return _'error'_
 - `win` - String - will return _'null'_
 - `gameId` - String - the gameId (this is set in the JSON)

-`Spin2WinWheel.onGameEnd()` - Returns Object containing the target (instance of Spin2WinWheel), `gameId `and an array of result objects (object will be either result or error objects as above).
+`Easy Spin 2 WinWheel.onGameEnd()` - Returns Object containing the target (instance of Easy Spin 2 WinWheel), `gameId `and an array of result objects (object will be either result or error objects as above).
 This can be set on the instance or passed in the init object.
 Returns the following:

-- `target` - Spin2WinWheel - instance of the wheel
+- `target` - Easy Spin 2 WinWheel - instance of the wheel
 - `results` - Object - an array of result objects.
 - `gameId` - String - the gameId (this is set in the JSON)

 ### Static Functions

-`Spin2WinWheel.reset()` - Static function - resets the wheel.
+`Easy Spin 2 WinWheel.reset()` - Static function - resets the wheel.

 ### Calls

-`Spin2WinWheel.init(vars:Object)` - Function - initialises the wheel instance.
+`Easy Spin 2 WinWheel.init(vars:Object)` - Function - initialises the wheel instance.
 See example under Usage.
 Accepts the following:

 - `onResult` - pass in your own Result function.
 Called after every spin.
 - `onGameEnd` - pass in your own Game End function.
 Called at the end of the game (unless there is no limit on number of spins).
 - `onError` - pass in your own Error function.
 - `spinTrigger` - pass in your own HTML button or trigger element to trigger the spin.
 The variable `clickToSpin` must be true in the JSON.

-`Spin2WinWheel.restart()` - Function - call this to reset the wheel based on the current JSON data
+`Easy Spin 2 WinWheel.restart()` - Function - call this to reset the wheel based on the current JSON data

-`Spin2WinWheel.getGameProgress()` - Returns array of result objects - call this to view the results of the current game during play.
+`Easy Spin 2 WinWheel.getGameProgress()` - Returns array of result objects - call this to view the results of the current game during play.

 # JSON Properties

 ### An example of a JSON file can be found [here](https://s3-us-west-2.amazonaws.com/s.cdpn.io/35984/demo_wheel_data.json)

 `colorArray` - The colors used for each segment.
 You can set as many or as few as you like.
 If there are fewer colors than entries in the `segmentValuesArray` then the colors will alternate.
 This is a useful feature if you wish to style the wheel with your brand palette.
-For example, if your brand has red, yellow and orange then just include those colors and Spin2Win Wheel will alternate them no matter how many segments there are.
+For example, if your brand has red, yellow and orange then just include those colors and Easy Spin 2 Win Wheel will alternate them no matter how many segments there are.
 To alternate between two colors just include two.

 `segmentValuesArray` - an array of objects containing the following: